Alison Rose: The bank boss caught up in the Nigel Farage row

 Over three decades in banking, Dame Alison Rose, the head of NatWest Group, has forged a reputation as a champion of women in business.

-Now she is making headlines for being at the centre of a row between political personality Nigel Farage and NatWest's private banking arm, Coutts, which has cut the Brexiteer loose as a client.
+Now she is making headlines for being at the centre of a row between the former leader of the UK Independence Party Nigel Farage and NatWest's private banking arm, Coutts, which has cut the Brexiteer loose as a client.

 Mr Farage said his account was closed for political reasons but the bank said it was a commercial decision.

-She has since apologised to Mr Farage for "deeply inappropriate" comments made about him in a report assessing his suitability as a Coutts customer.
+Dame Alison has since apologised to Mr Farage for "deeply inappropriate" comments made about him in a report assessing his suitability as a Coutts customer.

-She said the comments did not reflect the bank's view and she had written to him to apologise for the remarks.
+She said the comments did not reflect the bank's view and she had written to him to say sorry for the remarks.

 The move marks a high-profile apology from an executive often referred to as the most powerful woman in British banking.

-As head of NatWest Group, formerly known as the Royal Bank of Scotland, Dame Alison oversees a bank with some 19 million customers in the UK and 60,000 employees globally.
+As head of NatWest Group, formerly known as the RBS Group, Dame Alison oversees a bank with some 19 million customers in the UK and 60,000 employees globally.

 She got the top job in 2019, becoming the first woman to lead a major British bank.